deltachat/deltachat-core-rust/spec.md

 A user MAY have a profile-image that MAY be distributed to their contacts.
-To change or set the profile-image, the messenger MUST attach an image file to a message and MUST add the header `Chat-User-Avatar` with the value set to the image name.
+To change or set the profile-image, the messenger MUST add the header `Chat-User-Avatar: base64:IMAGEDATA`.
+To bypass limits of headers, it is recommended not to use the outer header and to limit the size to 20k.

 To remove the profile-image,
 the messenger MUST add the header `Chat-User-Avatar: 0`.